Chopper-233/Anomaly-ShapeNet/README.md

 ```
 ## Thanks

-Our dataset and code is built on [Real3D-AD](https://github.com/eliahuhorwitz/3D-ADS) and [M3DM](https://github.com/nomewang/M3DM), thanks for their excellent works!
+Our dataset and code are built on [Real3D-AD](https://github.com/eliahuhorwitz/3D-ADS) and [M3DM](https://github.com/nomewang/M3DM), thanks for their excellent works!

 ## License
 The dataset is released under the CC BY 4.0 license.